IDEALLab/ideallab.github.io/blog/_posts/2019-12-27-Prospective-Students-FAQ.md

 * Living here is both awesome and cost-effective.
 You get access to big-city-level (Washington DC) amenities/attractions and nearby national parks (Shenandoah), but living in College Park is fairly inexpensive and safe.
 Our graduate student salaries are at the top range of what schools offer.
 You can have a good life here both inside and outside of school.
 * Unlike *famous person X*, who already has *A#* citations, *B#* awards, and *C#* graduated students, I am early enough in my career where you will make a serious impact on my own trajectory and success.
 So I have every possible reason to want to invest in you and your success!
 You are not just a bean to be counted but rather a valued partner who I must cultivate if I am to succeed myself.
 Your success **literally defines** my own success in ways that are simply not often the case for PIs who are already well entrenched in their careers.

+## What kind of advanced technological or computing equipment do you have available in your lab?
+How is its use allocated?
+We have a variety of desktop workstations equipped with high performance CPU and GPU hardware.
+We also have an NVIDIA DGX Station, which is a powerful GPU system capable of running medium-sized experiments.
+In addition to this, there is the campus High Performance Computing system to which we have access.
+Our campus HPC, like similar HPCs at other universities, is useful for highly parallelizable jobs that require high amounts of compute.

+On the advanced manufacturing side, the College of Engineering, within the past decade, has invested over $3M in advanced manufacturing equipment and related services.
+You can see the various equipment at the [TerrapinWorks](https://terrapinworks.umd.edu/) website, including some of the most advanced additive manufacturing equipment in the world.
+In addition, we are a member of the [Maryland Robotics Center](https://robotics.umd.edu/) which provides facilities such as the [Robotics Realization Lab](https://robotics.umd.edu/labs/robotics-realization-laboratory) for manufacturing and testing several robotics platforms.

+In terms of access to various equipment, this depends on the specific machine, but generally speaking there is some kind of access and job management infrastructure to ensure that folks have access to the needed compute or manufacturing needed for their projects.
+If needed, I also have the ability to purchase needed cloud computing from various providers if the needs of the research warrant such expenses.

 # About Myself, as an advisor